-“If you’d had the day I’ve had, you’d be drinking a martini,” says Jane Fonda, as she enters LACMA’s Bing Theater, speaking directly to the audience even before taking her seat on stage.
-She’s slated for a conversation prior to the screening of Alan Pakula’s marvelous thriller ”Klute,” the actress’s breakthrough dramatic role from 1971.
+“If you’d had the day I’ve had, you’d be drinking a martini,” said Jane Fonda, as she entered LACMA’s Bing Theater, speaking directly to the audience before taking her seat on stage.
+She was slated for a conversation prior to the screening of Alan Pakula’s marvelous thriller ”Klute,” the actress’s breakthrough dramatic role from 1971.

-Still gorgeous at 73 (“Katherine Hepburn was my age when she made “On Golden Pond.”"), she teases the full house by recklessly sloshing a cup of what must surely be water.
+Still gorgeous at 73 (“Katherine Hepburn was my age when she made “On Golden Pond.”"), she recklessly sloshed what looked like a cup of water.

 Right.
 Hanoi Jane, the former Mrs. Vadim-Hayden-Turner, dressed in a chic black pant suit, her wispy coiffure resembling that of a Bel Air lady, swilling a martini from a plastic cup.
-We all know better.
-She’s just having her way with us.
-And we love it.
+We all knew better.
+She was just having her way with us.
+And we loved it.

 [cocktail correction here]

 At the outset, let us clarify: This formidable daughter of Los Angeles doesn’t merely “say” anything.
 She rather pronounces.
 She states it — and it’s fact.
 She’s mesmerizing, for gawd sakes; she could sell you an exercise video.
 And she’s inspiring.

 Midway through her run in “33 Variations” at the Ahmanson — a return to the live theater after a 46-year absence — Fonda chatted with film critic Kenneth Turan, whom she rapidly rendered irrelevant save for his mentioning that he once interviewed her dad for T.V.
 Guide.